znxftw/Sudoku-Solver/README.md

   - If no elimination possible, assume a value at a grid and reattempt solving

 I've tested out the program on multiple easy/medium/hard puzzles and they all worked out.
 Kindly let me know if it doesn't on a certain one.

+### UPDATE : I think I forgot to commit the working version. sigh.
+Lost the code.
+Will fix the repo soon.